RhinoW/BillySnowMatesWebsite/content/faq/travel-insurance-basics.md

 ## What is Insurance for?

-Don’t laugh, it's misunderstood...
+Don’t laugh, it's often misunderstood...
 Insurance is intended to help cover financial loss arising from unforeseen circumstances.

 _(Unforeseen is a key part here - hence the importance of having it in place early see “When do I buy” and disclosing pre-existing health conditions)._